-- This feeling that they have that the search index is an exact replica or near an exact replica (say 90% of words represented correctly) is so stuck in their brain, that when the index is say only 50% or less of the exact words in the original, that they just can’t handle this difference.
+- This feeling they have that the search index is an exact replica or near an exact replica (say 90% of words represented correctly) is so stuck in their brain, that when the index is say only 50% or less of the exact words in the original, that they just can’t handle this difference.
 It just becomes “too hard for them to deal with.”

 - The search criteria that they create is not very detailed and is simplified, such as searching for just a person’s surname.
 They may get too many results in the case of a common surname, or not enough or none for a more complex surname.
 And they don’t put in a date range or a first name, or other distinguishing words that would help.
-So, in this case, their lack of training or desire to learn, results in failure.
+So, in this case, their lack of training or lack of desire to learn, results in failure.

 - They can’t find what they are looking for because the information is not available because the dates for an event or a person are not available in the newspaper collection.
 For example, if you are looking for an event or an event in a person’s life that happened say between 1915 and 1935, and the newspaper collection that is online does not have any newspapers for that date range, guess what the search results will be?
 Not very many if any.

-- This stuff is in a database so it should be easy to find
+- This stuff is in a database so it should be easy to find.

-- Why should I spend time learning how to search newspapers – it can’t be that hard
+- Why should I spend time learning how to search newspapers – it can’t be that hard.

-- Everything is online isn’t it, so how come I can’t find anything
+- Everything is online isn’t it, so how come I can’t find anything?

 - Why can’t I just put a name of the person or event in the box and have the system give me the results I want?